YULWaze/WME-MapCommentGeometry/README.md

 # <p align="center">WME MapCommentGeometry</p>

-This script creates a map comment around a single selected road segment.
+This script creates a note around a single selected road segment.
+It also allows you to create a camera-shaped note.

 ## Instructions
 1) Install this script in Tampermonkey.